ciaran51/elasticgraph/elasticgraph-query_registry/README.md

 # ElasticGraph::QueryRegistry

-`ElasticGraph::QueryRegistry` provides a simple source-controlled query registry for ElasticGraph applications.
+Provides a source-controlled query registry for ElasticGraph applications.
 This is designed for cases where the clients of your application are other internal teams in your organization, who are willing to register their queries before using them.

 Query registration provides a few key benefits: